Author: Jarod Bona

 A supplier could distribute its products through an agent or on consignment such that the ownership of the goods does not leave the supplier until it reaches the end customer.
 In such a case, the “distributors” are not distributors but are instead agents.
 So there is no agreement to set downstream prices because the goods do not pass downstream until they reach the customer.

-Calling a distributor an agent, of course, is not sufficient and a court is likely to concern itself more with function than rhetoric or labels in determining whether a person or entity is an agent or a separate entity (The US Supreme Court in the American Needle case made a strong point about how function is more important than form in antitrust law).
+Calling a distributor an agent, of course, is not sufficient and a court is likely to concern itself more with function than rhetoric or labels in determining whether a person or entity is an agent or a separate entity (The US Supreme Court in the American Needle case made a strong point about how function is more important than form in antitrust law.
+Indeed, this is a common theme in Supreme Court antitrust cases.).

 This “exception” gets around the “agreement” aspect of a resale-price maintenance agreement because, generally speaking, an agent does not “conspire” with its principal under the antitrust laws.

-Another approach, which is probably worthy of its own blog post, makes use of minimum advertised pricing (MAP policies).
+Another approach makes use of minimum advertised pricing (MAP policies).
 This type of policy—often employed in conjunction with a cooperative advertising program that offers retailers funds for marketing—limits the ability of retailers and distributors to advertise prices below a certain price-point.
 The retailer may actually sell below these advertised prices, so there is not an agreement to set price at a certain level.

 This type of policy, of course, creates controversy and confusion when dealing with internet retailers.
 Once again, the line between legal and illegal is fine (and evolving) so you should seek antitrust attorney guidance before setting such policies.